Sybrax/Discord_User_Card_Spotify_App/readme.md

 7. You have to get your refresh token now.
 Type `npm run get-refresh-token <code>` in the terminal and copy the refresh token in the `.env` file
 8. That's it, you can now start the application with `npm start` or `npm run dev` if you want to use nodemon.

+> NOTE : If when you start the application you have an error like `Error: listen EADDRINUSE: address already in use :::80`, it means that the port 80 is already used by another application.
+You can change the port in the `.env` file.
+Morevever if you have an error with the refresh token, you have to get a new code and a new refresh token, this is because you don't start the application for a long time. (this situation never happened to me and normally never will happen if your application is online 24/7).

 ## Preview :

 <img src="https://i.imgur.com/ojXknMm.png">